This post may contain affiliate links. Please read my disclosure policy.

-prosciutto crisps baked in the oven are a great high-protein snack chip.
+Prosciutto crisps baked in the oven are a great high-protein snack chip.
 They’re delicious crumbled over pasta, salads or vegetables.

 Ever find yourself at one of those big-box stores with a one-pound package of sliced prosciutto in your cart?
+Been there.

+Make delicious, crisp and crunchy prosciutto.
 The whole process takes less than 20 minutes.

 What is prosciutto?

+Prosciutto is a type of unsmoked Italian dry-cured ham that has a sweet, salty flavor and delicate texture.
 It’s made from a pork thigh (also called the ham) that’s salted and dry-aged for about a year in cold storerooms.

+Traditional authentic prosciutto, sometimes called Parma ham, is an artisanal product of Italy.
 Prosciutto is very different from American-style bacon, which comes from the belly of the pig and is much fattier and usually smoked.

-What can you do with prosciutto crisps?
+What can you eat with prosciutto crisps?

 - Munch on oven-roasted prosciutto as a snack (they might be even better than bacon-flavored potato chips).

 - Crumble prosciutto crisps over pasta, (especially on classic carbonara or cacio e pepe) or mashed potatoes.